New report: Pulsora recognized by Verdantix among top-scoring ESG reporting solutions

 In addition to maintaining the disclosure platform, CARB will also verify data provided by reporting entities through a registry or experienced third-party auditor.
 If a reporting entity fails to file, files late, or otherwise violates reporting requirements, CARB is authorized to impose administrative penalties of up to $500,000 per year.
 However, penalties may only be imposed after a formal administrative hearing process.

-For reporting of scope 3 emissions, reporting entities are only subject to administrative penalties if they fail to file scope 3 emissions disclosures altogether through 2030.
-After 2030, reporting entities are only subject to penalties with regard to scope 3 disclosures if they were not made in good faith and with a reasonable basis.
-CARB will have substantial discretion to adjust oversight and penalties as scope 3 reporting practices develop.
+For reporting of Scope 3 emissions, reporting entities are only subject to administrative penalties if they fail to file Scope 3 emissions disclosures altogether through 2030.
+After 2030, reporting entities are only subject to penalties with regard to Scope 3 disclosures if they were not made in good faith and with a reasonable basis.
+CARB will have substantial discretion to adjust oversight and penalties as Scope 3 reporting practices develop.

 California SB 261: Climate-Related Financial Risk Act